 The white Sparvort sheer curtains cost £25 a pair and can be hung on a curtain rod or track; in front, the green Sanela curtains, made from a cotton velvet, cost £39 a pair; blinds, from a selection; all Ikea.

-Bedrooms are the ultimate place to relax in, so choose textures and colours that are going to help create a restful atmosphere.
+Bedrooms are the ultimate place to relax in, so choose bedroom curtain designs with textures and colours that are going to help create a restful atmosphere.
 Don't shy away from floaty fabrics or light colours – if you want to block out light you can pair them with a lining made from a heavy or black-out fabric in a pale shade.

 We love the chilled out cosy look that Loaf offers.
 They’ve recently added curtains to their repertoire and we adore this Faded Pink brushed cotton pair, £385.
 Choose from a huge range of fabric types and colours, and add a standard or blackout lining.

 In a neutral scheme, textiles give you the perfect chance to add a bold print, the perfect solution for anyone wanting to inject a little interest into a plain room in rented accommodation.
 Find a bright set of curtains in your favourite colour or pattern and pick out the colours with the rest of your accessories.